Android 14 beta program expands to more devices

-Following Google’s I/O 2023 conference, the company has announced that its Android 14 beta software is now being offered on more devices.
+Following Google’s I/O 2023 conference, the company announced that its Android 14 beta software is now offered on more devices.

 The following devices are now eligible to join the program: